VPItv: Coverage during the crisis in Venezuela

-During the 2017 Venezuelan protests, Venezuelan internet users reported several live streaming websites including VPItv were inaccessible on 7 April 2017.
+During the 2017 Venezuelan protests, Venezuelan internet users reported that several live streaming websites including VPItv were inaccessible on 7 April 2017.

 Attacks on reporters

 On April 6, 2017, reporter Elvis Flores was arrested while covering the protests during the constitutional crisis.
 At the time of his arrest, police took Flores’ equipment and VPItv was subsequently forced to stop the broadcasts for the next 8 hours.
 The reporter was released 9 hours later and was reportedly beaten.

 During the 2017 Venezuelan regional elections in Tachira State, VPItv journalist Lorena Bornacelly and cameraman Óscar Duque were robbed of their work equipment and belongings from their car, which was parked near a polling station where they were working.

 On October 16, 2017, the day following the regional elections, protesters in Bolívar State attacked VPItv journalist Carlos Suniaga.
 According to National Union of Press Workers of Venezuela (SNTP), Carlos Suniaga was threatened and beaten by opposition supporters around the Regional Electoral Office, additionally, they forced him to erase the material from the protest and kicked him in the back.
 Suniaga later said that both the opposition and supporters of the government must respect the work of the press.